2. Support tickets

 You just want to play with or evaluate.

-Is a Beta version.
+a Beta version.

-Is the latest available version.
+the latest available version.
 Just because it is the latest is not a good reason.

-Is too old.
 Anything that is 5 or more years old is not a good candidate.

 Even with those constraints, we are not shy about taking on complicated, time-consuming installs with many dependencies.
 Part of our value add to UCI is to handle as much of this as possible.
 We strive to say “yes” to software requests, but sometimes do have to say “no.”